-The Ultimate Guide To Starting Architecture School
+2019 Guide to Starting Architecture School

-But the good news is that you’re to about start what should be the most exciting phase of your life so far, and if we could go back and do it all over again, we would in a heartbeat.
+But the good news is that you’re to about start what should be the most exciting phase of your education so far, and if we could go back and do it all over again, we would in a heartbeat.

 In this post we will cover: